granzb11/udemy-cloud-practitioner/notes/amazon-ec2.md

 #  Amazon EC2
   - One of the most popular of AWS' offering
   - Elastic Compute Cloud - Infrastructure as a Service
-  - It main consists in the capability of:
+  - It mainly consists in the capability of:
     - Renting virtual mahcines (EC2)
     - Storing data on virtual drives (EBS)
     - Distributing load across machines (ELB)